ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### Day 53: December 5, 2017 - Time spent, 1 hour 30 min

+**Today's Progress**:  Gained a better understanding of the role of consoles, especially the Chrome developers console, in debugging and getting error messages to feed into Google to get better answers.
+Succesfully retrieved data from an API.

+**Thoughts**: Today was deeply frustrating and plagued by odd internet issues.
+But I learned vocabulary to help me ask the right questions and used debugging tools at my disposal.
+Along with *tons* of read/search.
+I have a better understanding of why some things fail and have a few directions forward.

+**Links that helped me get stuff done**
+1. jQuery’s JSONP Explained with Examples - https://www.sitepoint.com/jsonp-examples/

+**Link(s) to work**
+1, Json testing CodePen (to get the actual API I want, instead of the one I could get to work) - https://codepen.io/ddcornwall/pen/vWPMPL
+2. Free Code Camp (FCC) Random Quote Machine - https://www.freecodecamp.org/challenges/build-a-random-quote-machine

 ### Day 52: December 3, 2017 - Time spent, 1 hour

 **Today's Progress**:  Completed Free Code Camp's (FCC) JSON APIs and Ajax sections.
 Raised my completed code challenges to 261.
 Began planning and research for FCC Quote Generator.
 Will attempt to use https://api.forismatic.com/api/1.0/?method=getQuote&key=457653&format=json&lang=en as my quote source.